ThermalSpan/pandoc-posts/website_setup.md

 ### divmaker

 [divmaker](https://github.com/ThermalSpan/divmaker) is a small utility I wrote.
-Top of tree should be find.
 You can install by downloading and building it:

     git clone https://github.com/ThermalSpan/divmaker.git
     cd divmaker